modular-things/modular-things/log/2022-11_jakes-modular-thing-motion-notes.md

 - test with... pots-to-targets ?

 Sheesh: OK, I think it's, like, done, and I want to try wiring it to a machine, and try also the position-target-setting-on-the-fly.

+OK - I have the circles-thing up again, with... a new API?
+IDK - I'm going to try next a floating-target example, with a potentiometer maybe ~ or something, lol, then call it and start doing the organizing, etc.